harshitasingh4839/bank-classification/README.md

 # Bank Classification System

 This project implements a robust **Bank Classification System** capable of identifying banks based on logos and text extracted from input documents (PDF or image files).
-It uses deep learning and OCR technologies for logo detection and text recognition, making it suitable for both scanned and digital documents.
+It uses trained yolo model on custom dataset and OCR technologies for logo detection and text recognition, making it suitable for both scanned and digital documents.

 ## Features